wisslab/wiss-site/README.md

 Watch the console for errors if your changes do not show up as expected.

-When you are done, commit your changes to your forkes repository and send the pull request.
+When you are done, commit your changes to your forked repository and send the pull request.